Thom-Sip/ApplicationChallenge/README.md

 - Static Parsing is slightly faster
 - QuickSort is much faster

-Which parsing and sorting method are used configurable.
-I set the defaults to the fastest solution
+Which parsing and sorting method are used is configurable.
+I set the defaults to the fastest solutions.

 # Setup
 - Open a powershell/terminal window at the repository root.
 - Build the application:
     - ```dotnet build ApplicationChallenge.sln --configuration Release```
-- Navigate the terminal to the outputfolder of the HouseNumbers.ConsoleApp project:
+- Navigate the terminal to the outputfolder of the **HouseNumbers.ConsoleApp** project:
     - ```CD src\HouseNumbers.ConsoleApp\bin\Release\net8.0```
 - Run the App using the default settings:
     - ```dotnet HouseNumbers.App.dll```
-- Run the App using the BubbleSort:
+- Run the App using the **BubbleSort**:
     - ```dotnet HouseNumbers.App.dll --SortingSettings:Type QuickSortService```
-- Run the App using RegexValidation:
+- Run the App using **RegexValidation**:
     - ```dotnet HouseNumbers.App.dll --ParsingSettings:Type Regex```

 # Running the benchmark